Mike Zunino Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings (2022)

-- The 8.7 strikeouts per nine innings put together by the Mariners pitching staff last season ranked 12th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Mariners pitching staff last season ranked 12th in the big leagues.

 - The Mariners' 3.59 team ERA ranked eighth among all MLB pitching staffs.

-- Mariners pitchers combined to surrender 186 total home runs at a rate of 1.1 per game (24th in baseball).
+- Mariners pitchers combined to surrender 186 total home runs at a clip of 1.1 per game (24th in the league).

-- Ray will make his first start of the season for the Mariners.
+- Gilbert takes the mound for his first start of the season for the Mariners.

-- The 31-year-old left-hander came out of the bullpen and threw scoreless two-thirds of an inning when he last appeared Saturday, Oct.
-15 against the Houston Astros.
+- The 25-year-old righty started and threw 5 1/3 innings when he last appeared on Tuesday, Oct.
+11 against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.